 Of course, not everyone is blessed with full, fluffy eyebrows, and that's OK.
 However, unusual eyebrow hair loss is a reason for concern, and talking to a dermatologist, trichologist or hair expert can help you get to the root cause.
 And when it comes to diagnosing eyebrow hair loss, the cause could be one of many, including an underactive or overactive thyroid.

-While you wait for your doctor's appointment, check out what VEGAMOUR found out from the experts about thyroid-related hair loss and what you can do to help get your hair's wellness back on track.
+While you wait for your doctor's appointment, check out what VEGAMOUR found out from the experts about thyroid-related hair loss, plus learn more a about the best products you should use to boost your brows naturally.

 What Type of Thyroid Disease Causes Eyebrow Hair Loss?